 On September 15, 2017, the Company announced with approval from the TSX Venture Exchange its intention to make another NCIB.
 The NCIB permits the Company to purchase for cancellation up to 5% of the common shares in the public float.
 The maximum number of shares allowed for repurchase is 17,359,671.
 Purchases under the NCIB may occur during the 12 month period commencing September 27, 2017 and ending September 26, 2018, or the date upon which the maximum number of common shares have been purchased by the Company.
-There have been no common shares purchased for cancellation under the NCIB during the period from September 27, 2017 to December 31, 2017.
+No common shares were purchased for cancellation under the NCIB during the period from September 27, 2017 to December 31, 2017.